kaylee42/kaylee42.github.io/source/_posts/2015-12-17-pry-pry-pry.markdown

 ---
 layout: post
-title: "pry pry pry"
+title: "Diving Deeper into Pry"
 date: 2015-12-17 18:30:20 -0500
 comments: true
 categories:
 ---

-Pry is an incredibly extensive and powerful tool to use while learning and writing Ruby, and the goal of this post is to explore (and collect into one location!) some of the lesser-used functionalities that I’ve found incredibly useful in learning ruby.
+As a baby developer, my first encounters with pry were nothing short of terrifying.
+But that fear soon turned to love, and an obsession with understanding and exploring the extensive functionalities of this incredibly powerful tool.

+This post explores only a few of the lesser-known tools pry provides, with an eye towards Ruby learners at the beginning of their journey.
+However, it does presume previous experience using pry breakpoints (`binding.pry`).
+If you haven't used it before, you may want to start with the resources at the bottom.

-Pry isn’t just for debugging - you can drop into pry from your terminal at any time simply by typing ‘pry’, and from there you are ready to begin experimenting!
-You can do anything you can do in irb in pry, only pry is better.
+However, pry isn’t just for debugging - you can drop into pry from your terminal at any time simply by typing ‘pry’, and from there you are ready to begin experimenting!
+You can do anything you can do in irb in pry (only pry is better).